vineethshankar/pagerank/README.md

 * colptr - Contains the indices of val array of thos elements which start a new column.

 This repository contains two serial implementations of pagerank computation for the datasets data0.dat and data1.dat.
 Additionally, mpi_data1.c is a parallel implementation of the same in MPI (Message passing interface).

+A description of the scatter operations done in MPI are given in Readme_mpi.txt